 - Conduct due diligence on new suppliers and agents acting on our behalf

-- Help suppliers understand our ethics and compliance standards and their contractual obligations
+- Help suppliers understand our risk and compliance standards and their contractual obligations

 - Be aware that additional rules apply when we bid for and conduct business with governments and their contractors, employees or representatives.
 Team members working with any government entity have an additional responsibility to know, understand and follow the laws and regulations pertaining to their work

-- Report to the legal department or the chief compliance officer any supplier or business partner that may not be meeting our standards
+- Report to the legal department or the chief risk and compliance officer any supplier or business partner that may not be meeting our standards

 Gathering Competitive Intelligence